 Take a closer look to see the rope Provel melting into a gooey, buttery state.
 Once the oysters bubble for 30-60 seconds they’re done!

 We pulled them from the grill and headed to the seaside deck to feast on these briny morsels.
 The St. Louis style oysters were a hit with all the guests at the beach house.
 They would’ve been better had we remembered to add the crispy, crumbled pancetta!
 Yep, we screwed that up big time.
 They were still very tasty but we missed that crunch and punch from the pancetta.
 I guess we’ll just have to grill another batch.
+Or maybe one of these other grilled oyster recipes.

 If you have any questions or comments, feel free to leave them below or send me an email.